reuk/wayverb/docs_source/evaluation.md

 ## Conclusion

-The goal of the Wayverb project was to create a program which was capable of simulating the acoustics arbitrary enclosed spaces.
+The goal of the Wayverb project was to create a program which was capable of simulating the acoustics of arbitrary enclosed spaces.
 For the program to be useful to its target audience of musicians and sound designers, it must be simultaneously accurate, efficient, and accessible.